 Companies must comply with the Control of Vibration at Work Regulations 2005 - this requires them to minimise and monitor exposure to hand-arm vibration and make sure that it does not exceed set levels and cause Hand Arm Vibration Syndrome.
 The best way to do this is by using a hand-arm vibration meter.

-Hand Arm Vibration Syndrome is caused when excessive levels of vibration are transmitted from power tools, such as grinders, drills, and saws, into workers’ hands and arms.
+HAVS and vibration white finger are caused when excessive levels of vibration are transmitted from power tools, such as grinders, drills, and saws, into workers’ hands and arms.

 Many regulations, exposure guidelines and measurement standards exist for hand arm vibration measurements which define allowable exposure action values and limit values including the ANSI S2.70 and ISO 5349 standards, EU Directive on Vibration Exposure and the ACGIH TLV.